-- 5.59 External lighting should be kept to a minimum, and fittings of a domestic, bogus "historic" character should be avoided.
-As a general rule, 'historic' designs of light fittings, or lights on columns, should only be used where there is evidence for them historically, for example over chapel doorways or churchyard entrances, where they were sometimes designed into the original structures.
-Authentic replacement in such cases is encouraged.
-Otherwise, plain and contemporary light fittings should be used, as these can be suitably simple, discreet and practical, and do not interfere with the visual appreciation of the building.
-Light fittings placed discreetly under the eaves of the historic building, operated on a passive infra-red system that only activates when needed, can be effective. - 5.60 Where possible, meter boxes (for gas and electricity) should be located internally.
+- 5.60 Where possible, meter boxes (for gas and electricity) should be located internally.
 Where they have to be located externally they should be sited discreetly, for example in a cupboard below external steps, or ground-mounted and screened by planting.
 Smart meters may be an option if no suitable external location can be found for a meter box. - 5.61 TV aerials and satellite dishes are usually best located in an inconspicuous position, perhaps on an outbuilding or even on a pole within the garden area/grounds, rather than on the historic building itself. - 5.62 Care should be taken with the re-use of existing external steps, as Building Regulations may rule them unusable without the addition of a balustrade, which may not always be acceptable aesthetically.
 Doors at the head of external steps may therefore not be suitable as operable doors.
 If a new handrail is necessary and there is no design precedence, a simple timber or metal design may be appropriate for agricultural buildings.
-The erection of new external flights of steps with balustraded sides might be inappropriate in the case of simple, rural buildings. - 5.63 New conservatories or porches are rarely appropriate additions.
+The erection of new external flights of steps with balustraded sides may be inappropriate in the case of simple, rural buildings. - 5.63 New conservatories or porches are rarely appropriate additions.
 It is sometimes possible to form a lobby within the envelope of the existing building. - 5.64 Proposals to construct 'link' buildings or structures within the open spaces or gaps between separate and historically independent buildings, for example between farmhouse and ancillary outbuilding, may sometimes be appropriate, but this will be very dependent upon the site.